 Watering in the early morning or late evening when temperatures and wind speeds are the lowest will reduce water loss through evaporation.
 Check with your local Water Management District office or Cooperative Extension Service office to find out how often to water.
 Tighter watering restrictions may be in order for different counties ranging from one day per week to two days per week and as restrictive as from 8:00 am to 6:00 pm for no watering.

-The most efficient way to water a lawn is to apply water when it begins to show signs of stress from lack of water.
+The most efficient way to water your Florida lawn is to apply water when it begins to show signs of stress from lack of water.
 The following signs are indications of water need:

 1. Bluish-gray areas in the lawn